"Words belong to everyone, but each person has a way of using them that is unlike any other"

 I've provided Psychodynamic therapy to a wide and interesting variety of people, from many different backgrounds and cultures, of different sexualities and genders, many of whom have significantly changed how they think about themselves and the life they live.

-I'm interested in neurodiversity (especially in Women and Girls) and have undertaken basic training with the National Autistic Society.
-I am interested in the effects of oppression in it's many forms.
+I am interested in the effects of oppression in it's many different forms.

 -